monome/docs/norns/help.md

 ### fresh install

-*nb. you do NOT need to do a fresh install just to update your norns, unless your norns is currently running 181101 (Nov 01 2018's software) or earlier. to perform a standard update, see [these instructions](https://monome.org/docs/norns/wifi-files/#update). fresh installing will wipe your norns, so back up any data you need before proceeding.*

-the latest full images for norns and shield can be downloaded [here](https://github.com/monome/norns-image/releases/latest). please make sure you download + install the correct image, otherwise your unit will not perform correctly.
+This process will install a clean working system.

+**WARNING**: the disk will be completely erased.
+Be sure to first back up any data you have in `dust`.

-full images are not built for every release, so do not worry if the 'latest' full image is not the same as the current update -- you will update from SYSTEM > UPDATE as part of the last step.
+Full images are not built for every release, so do not worry if the 'latest' full image is not the same as the current update -- you will update from SYSTEM > UPDATE as part of the last step.

-#### stock norns
+#### standard norns

-By far the easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
+The easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
 It is available for Linux, MacOS, and Windows.
 If you prefer the command line see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).

-**WARNING**: flashing a disk completely erases the contents and replaces it with a clean install.
-Be sure to first back up any data you have in `dust`.

 If you'd like a visual companion to this process, steps 2 and onward are also demonstrated [in this video](https://vimeo.com/523980765#t=220s).

 Steps:

-1. Install etcher and download [the norns disk image](https://github.com/monome/norns-image/releases/latest).
+1. Install etcher.
+Download [the norns disk image](https://github.com/monome/norns-image/releases/latest): get the **standard** image.
 Extract the disk image on your computer so you have a remaining `.img` file.
 2. Remove the four bottom screws of the norns.
 3. Plug the norns power into your laptop.
 4. You'll see a switch through a notch in the circuit board, flip this to DISK.